 The current link between DCM and nutrition is suspected to be due to amino acid deficiencies of Taurine and Carnitine.
-The condition in cats has become even scarcer due to the addition of taurine into almost all commercial cat foods.
+Congestive heart failure in cats has become even scarcer due to the addition of taurine into almost all commercial cat foods.

-The nutritional composition of certain dog foods has also come into question as the FDA has investigated the possible link between grain-free diets or home-cooked/raw rations and DCM.
+The nutritional composition of certain dog foods has also come into question as the FDA has investigated the possible link between grain-free diets or home-cooked dog food recipes/raw rations and DCM.
 Due to a number of cases of DCM that were reported to the FDA that also had grain-free diets or diets with high concentrations of peas or lentils.

 In this investigation, correlation is not causation – meaning that just because several animals had correlating diets, it could be a coincidence and not necessarily the cause.
 However, statistics is all about unbiased numbers, and if the sample group is skewed – the statistical interpretation will be too.

 Speculation is not science, so the FDA is simply announcing that there is an investigation underway.
 They are only “alerting pet owners and veterinary professionals” about the reports they have received.

 Some people have speculated that large pet food industry leaders have tried to use the investigation as a means to criticize boutique dog food companies, home cooking, or raw diets.
 Regardless of speculations, what dog owners choose to feed their pets is a very personal decision, but it is also an owner’s responsibility to be informed about good quality nutrition.